-Source of Water Supply
+We have received the above-referenced submittal to divide 11.66 acres known as Tract B of Sterling Ranch Filing No. 2 into 72 single-family lots.
 The proposed source of water supply is service provided by the Falcon Area Water and Wastewater Authority (FAWWA).
-According to the letter dated November 15, 2022, FAWWA is committed to serving the 16.85 acrefeet/year of water demand associated with the 42 single-family lots and irrigated landscaping.

-According to the Water Resources Report prepared by RESPEC dated September 15, 2023 ("Report") and the information provided by John McGinn on September 25, 2023 to this office (as part of our review of the Sterling Ranch East Filing No. 5), FAWWA has a water supply of 1,930.03 acre-feet/year based on a 300-year supply consisting of Denver Basin aquifer water adjudicated in Water Court case nos.
+This letter supersedes the comments provided by this office on December 11, 2023.
+Water Supply Demand The estimated water demand for residential use and irrigation is 24.26 acre-feet/year for all 72 lots.
+Source of Water Supply The proposed source of water supply is service provided by the Falcon Area Water and Wastewater Authority (FAWWA).
+According to the letter dated March 31, 2023, the FAWWA is committed to serving the 24.26 acrefeet/year of water required by Filing No. 5.
+According to the Water Resources Report prepared by RESPEC dated August 2023 ("Report") and the information provided by John McGinn on September 25, 2023 to this office, the FAWWA has a water supply of 1,930.03 acre-feet/year based on a 300-year supply consisting of Denver Basin aquifer water adjudicated in Water Court case nos.
 85CW131 (Shamrock West water), 86CW19, 91CW35, 93CW18/85CW445 (Bar-X Ranch water), 08CW113, 17CW3002, 18CW3002, and 20CW3059 and Determination of Water Right nos.
 1689-BD, 1690-BD, and 1691-BD (McCune water).
 A summary of these water rights is provided in Table 3 of that Report.
 Because FAWWA anticipates serving 3,710 SFEs in 2040 and 7,310 SFEs in 2060, FAWWA may seek to connect with other water suppliers and investigate the use of lawn irrigation return flow (LIRF) credits and aquifer storage/recharge to increase its supply.
-Note that our office calculates that 1,929.85 acre-feet/year is available based on a 300-year supply.
+Note that our office calculates that 1,929.85 acrefeet/year is available based on a 300-year supply.
 This discrepancy appears to originate from a difference in the quantity of water calculated to be available from case no. 91CW35.
 The FAWWA should be aware that they are limited to the decreed amounts in 91CW35 which are as follows: 3,400 acre-feet from the Dawson aquifer, 7,600 acre-feet from the Denver aquifer, 4,900 acre-feet (not the 4,936 acre-feet claimed in Table 3) from the Arapahoe aquifer, and 3,600 acre-feet (not the 3,623 acre-feet claimed in Table 3) from the Laramie-Fox Hills aquifer.